zekenie/web-reducer/meta/Feature Board.md

 - [ ] should state be cached in redis? we could do readkeys with postgres down (and faster), we could have lastState on responder.... lots to like
 - [ ] should there be a way to do self requests from the ui to test? going to curl is annoying? request modal?
 - [ ] Should we consider using []this data grid library](https://grid.glideapps.com/)
+- [ ] have a qr endpoint for the img

 ## Todo